Canva Review — All the Pros and Cons

 Organizing your work in Canva is pretty straightforward.
 A simple folder structure lets you create folders that house your designs.

-If you’re on a ‘Canva for Teams’ plan, these folders can be shared with other team members, who can then edit any designs that they contain.
+If you’re on a ‘Canva Teams’ plan, these folders can be shared with other team members, who can then edit any designs that they contain.
 This works in a similar way to Dropbox and other sharing services — you simply share a folder with a team member by entering their email address into the folder’s settings.

 Sharing folders in Canva